Every student wants to get a great score in the IELTS test.

 Listening is a difficult thing to teach too.
 All your teacher can do is tell you what you heard and repeat difficult words or phrases until you can magically hear them yourself.

-In listening you have to wait until your brain and your ears are aligned.
-They get accustomed to the sounds they hear and then you finally start to recognise the sounds as words, as phrases.
+In listening, you have to wait until your brain and your ears are aligned.
+They get accustomed to the sounds they hear and then you finally recognise the sounds as words, as phrases.
 As full sentences.

 Then there is always the World Service provided by the BBC.
 This has been going for many years.

 Watching movies can help with listening as can listening to English pop songs.
 Podcasts too are very helpful, especially for more advanced students.

 When trying to improve your listening, it is very easy to give up or lose faith in what you are doing.
 It’s not the same as other skills where it seems like you are actively doing something to learn.